silnrsi/langtags/doc/tagging.md

 periodically some resolution will take place, but the list is not master of the Ethnologue, while it does provide some information the Ethnologue may not have.

+Notice that this project does not add language tags for new languages.
+It entirely bases its information on existing standards, but adds value by bringing those standards together for specific orthographies and writing systems.
+If there is a need for a new language to be added to the ISO 639 standard then an application needs to be made to the ISO 639-3 registrar.
+On the other hand if there is a need for a new language tag for a particular orthography variant in a language then application may be made through raising issues on this project repository.

 ### Easy Case

 The easy case is where a language group has no dialects, is found in one